 But being found quickly and easily online is vital as it means more clicks to your website and a healthier bottom line.

-So, I’m here today to give you the basics.
+As an SEO consultant, I’m here today to give you the basics.
 And bust a few myths along the way.

 Firstly, what is Search Engine Optimisation all about?